Thirty-Second Sunday in Ordinary Time – Cycle B

 I have come to light a fire on the earth; how I wish it were already burning (Lk.12:49).

-One Comments to “Fifth Sunday of Lent – Cycle B”
+One Comments to “Twenty-Third Sunday in Ordinary Time – Cycle B”

 Leave a Reply